twmacro/pyyeti/README.rst

   pip install pyyeti

-You can also download the source distribution from PyPi (https://pypi.python.org/pypi/pyyeti), unpack it, and run::
+You can also download the source distribution from PyPI (https://pypi.python.org/pypi/pyyeti), unpack it, and run::

   python setup.py install